panva/jose/docs/types/interfaces/ResolvedKey.md

 • **key**: `KeyType`

-Key resolved from the key resolver function.
+The resolved key, present only when a key resolver is used.